makersacademy/airport_challenge/docs/review.md

 # Introduction
 Welcome to doing your first code review!
 Firstly, don't worry - you are not expected to have all the answers.
 The following is a code-review scaffold for Airport Challenge that you can follow if you want to.
 These are common issues to look out for in this challenge - but you may decide to take your own route.

-If you don't feel comfortable giving technical feedback at this stage, try going through this guide with your reviewee and review the code together.
+Either way we'd very much appreciate you submitting the form, even if it's just to say that you didn't use it :-)

-Please use [this form](http://goo.gl/forms/kFRD3a9Dlg) to record each of the following issues as they occur.
+Please use [this form](http://goo.gl/forms/kFRD3a9Dlg) to tick off where your reviewee has successfully has successfully incorporated these guidelines!
 This form helps us get an overall picture of how the whole cohort is doing - it's not an assessment of an individual student.

 # Step 0: Checkout and Run tests

 Please checkout your reviewee's code and run their tests.
 Read the code and try some manual feature tests in IRB.
 How easy is it to understand the structure of their code?
 How readable is their code?
 Did you need to make any cognitive leaps to 'get it'?

+# Step 1:  How far did they get?

+* Features
+  * [ ] Plane status
+  * [ ] Plane landing
+  * [ ] Plane takeoff
+  * [ ] Storms prevent landing
+  * [ ] Storms prevent takeoff
+  * [ ] Full airport cannot land planes
+  * [ ] Variable and default capacity
+  * [ ] Errors raised for inconsistent actions

+* Bonus Features
+  * [ ] RSpec Feature test

+The relevance of the subsequent steps may depend on how far the reviewee got with their challenge

-# Step 1: Structure and supporting files
+# Step 2: Structure and supporting files

-## README not updated
+## README is updated

 Please do update your README following the [contribution notes](https://github.com/makersacademy/airport-challenge/blob/master/CONTRIBUTING.md), i.e.
 * Make sure you have written your own README that briefly explains your approach to solving the challenge.